 A quick Google search confirms my suspicions.
-All the dangers of Facebook for kids – everything from cyber bullying to sexual predators to misbehavior that can impact a child’s college admissions to a host of other issues – do indeed exist and there is already a wealth of information on the Internet that addresses these challenges.
+All the dangers of Facebook for kids – from cyber bullying to sexual predators to misbehavior that can impact a child’s college admissions and more – do indeed exist.
 A similar search, one that seeks what is good for teens about the world’s most successful social network, comes back with far less information and advice.

-Facebook enhances a teen’s life in many ways.
-For example, it:
+Facebook enhances a teen’s life in many ways:

 Provides Kids With a Sense of Belonging